Travertine: A Natural Stone with a Warm, Distinctive Character

 Similar to the growth rings in trees, the changing seasons create distinctive layers or bands - an interplay between dark and light, narrow and wider zones.
 The colour variation in travertine is determined by its mineral content.
 Travertine is most commonly found in hues of beige or cream, but also comes in shades of copper red, blue-grey and brown.

-Explore our travertine range
+Explore our Travertine Range

 The texture and appearance of travertine is partly determined by the way in which the blocks are cut.
 Blocks can be cut in two ways: